SamirIngley/Desktop-Profiles/README.md

 ## :warning: IMPORTANT:

 ### PROFILES:
-* Profiles are .txt files.
-No spaces in the profile, empty lines are fine
+* No spaces in the profile ".txt" file, if an app has spaces in the name, add it to the file manually "app:Visual Studio Code"
+(empty lines are fine)

 * For urls do not include "https://www."